hplp/ai-hardware-project-sleeping-buddha/README.md

 ```
 ## Face Detecion and Recognition Model
 1. Face Detection Models:
-(a) HumanFaceDetectMSR01
-Description:
-A one-stage or two-stage face detection model that identifies facial regions in an image.
-Used to detect bounding boxes around faces in an input frame.
+(a) HumanFaceDetectMSR01 :A one-stage or two-stage face detection model that identifies facial regions in an image.Used to detect bounding boxes around faces in an input
-Implementation:
-The HumanFaceDetectMSR01 model operates with configurable parameters for thresholds (e.g., confidence levels) and scales.
+                          frame.The HumanFaceDetectMSR01 model operates with configurable parameters for thresholds (e.g., confidence levels) and scales.
                           Two-stage detection is optional, where:
                           Stage 1: Rough detection of face candidates.
                           Stage 2: Refines the results using keypoints (more accurate but slower).
-(b) HumanFaceDetectMNP01
-Description:
-A complementary model for the second stage of detection, refining the face bounding boxes.
-Particularly useful when more precision is required after the first detection stage.
+(b) HumanFaceDetectMNP01:A complementary model for the second stage of detection, refining the face bounding boxes.
+Particularly useful when more precision is required
-Implementation:
-The HumanFaceDetectMNP01 refines detections from MSR01 in two-stage mode by evaluating the regions and landmarks identified.
+                         after the first detection stage.
+The HumanFaceDetectMNP01 refines detections from MSR01 in two-stage mode by evaluating the regions and landmarks
-Key Features:
+                         identified.
 These models handle face detection in both RGB565 and BGR888 pixel formats.
-Detection is performed using iterative inference over image data stored in buffers.
+Detection is performed using iterative inference over image
+                         data stored in buffers.
 Results are visualized by drawing bounding boxes and optional landmarks over detected faces.
 2. Face Recognition Models:
-(a) FaceRecognition112V1S16 (Quantized Float16 Model)
+(a) FaceRecognition112V1S16 (Quantized Float16 Model):
-Description:
                          A face recognition model using FP16 (16-bit floating-point) precision for weights and activations.
-Provides higher accuracy but results in slower processing and larger firmware.
+Provides higher accuracy but results in slower
-Implementation:
+                         processing and larger firmware.
 Used when QUANT_TYPE is set to 1.
-Operates on tensors extracted from detected face regions and matches them against enrolled identities.
+Operates on tensors extracted from detected face regions and matches them against
+                         enrolled identities.
-(b) FaceRecognition112V1S8 (Quantized Int8 Model)
+(b) FaceRecognition112V1S8 (Quantized Int8 Model):
-Description:
                          A more compact model using INT8 (8-bit integer) quantization.
-Offers faster execution and reduced firmware size at the cost of slightly lower accuracy.
+Offers faster execution and reduced firmware size at the cost of slightly lower
-Implementation:
+                         accuracy.
 Default model when QUANT_TYPE is set to 0.
 Performs face matching using compact and efficient INT8 tensors.
-Recognition Process:
+#Recognition Process:
-Input:
-Tensor data (RGB/BGR pixel arrays) extracted from the detected face bounding boxes.
+Input: Tensor data (RGB/BGR pixel arrays) extracted from the detected face bounding boxes.
 Facial landmarks are optionally used for alignment or normalization.
-Enrollment:
-Users can save face embeddings (enroll_id) to assign unique IDs.
+Enrollment: Users can save face embeddings (enroll_id) to assign unique IDs.
 Embeddings are stored in flash memory for persistent recognition.
-Matching:
-Each detected face is compared against enrolled embeddings using similarity metrics (e.g., cosine similarity).
+Matching: Each detected face is compared against enrolled embeddings using similarity metrics (e.g., cosine similarity).
+Results are classified as a recognized ID or
-Results are classified as a recognized ID or "Intruder Alert!" if no match is found.
+          "Intruder Alert!" if no match is found.
-Implementation Details:
+#Implementation Details:
-Integration:
-Models are implemented as part of the ESP-IDF framework with pre-trained weights and inference logic embedded in the firmware.
+Integration: Models are implemented as part of the ESP-IDF framework with pre-trained weights and inference logic embedded in the firmware.
 Performance Optimization:
 PSRAM Usage: The ESP32S3's external PSRAM is used for larger memory requirements.
 Two-Stage Detection (Optional): Improves detection accuracy at the cost of speed.
-Visualization:
-Recognized faces are marked with green boxes and intruders with red boxes.
+Visualization: Recognized faces are marked with green boxes and intruders with red boxes.
+Status messages (e.g., ID or "Intruder Alert!") are overlayed on the video feed
-Status messages (e.g., ID or "Intruder Alert!") are overlayed on the video feed using graphics primitives.
+               using graphics primitives.
-Scalability:
-The system supports multiple face enrollments (FACE_ID_SAVE_NUMBER is configurable).
+Scalability: The system supports multiple face enrollments (FACE_ID_SAVE_NUMBER is configurable).
 The processing scales for varying image sizes and pixel formats.

 This combination of lightweight detection and quantized recognition models makes the implementation well-suited for resource-constrained devices like the ESP32S3.

 We used FaceRecognition112V1S8.
 A little overview of the model is given below: